The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 Since many users expressed they’d like to see more variety in that list, we added a few more such as food type, menu category, ingredients, taste, and preparation style and conducted a card sorting session.

-The rest preference groups were combined from the available restaurant’s menu content and competitor’s menus analysis.
+The rest of the groups were a combination of data from restaurants’ menus and competitor’s menus analysis.

-The results would help us build a more accurate step by step curating process and better selection results.
+Understanding which category of the preferences provided is most important to them would help us build a more accurate step-by-step curating process and better selection results.

-The results showed most of the users would take this path below to narrow down their restaurant selection:
+The results showed most of the users would take this path below to narrow down their restaurant selection (1-most important, 8-least important):

 1 — Cuisine